Election results: How Texas voted in 2024

 Texas Court of Criminal Appeals

 The Texas Court of Criminal Appeals is the state’s highest criminal court.
 The nine judges are elected statewide and are currently all Republicans.
 All three Republican incumbent judges whose seats were up for reelection lost their primaries after Paxton sought political revenge in response to a 2021 ruling by the court that struck down Paxton’s ability to unilaterally prosecute voter fraud.
+All three of those Paxton-backed Republican challengers won in their general elections.

 Texas Senate

-In the 31-member Texas Senate, 15 seats are up for election in 2024.
+In the 31-member Texas Senate, 15 seats were up for election in 2024.
+Republicans were able to successfully flip Democratic State Sen. Morgan LaMantia’s seat, adding to their majority.

 Texas House

-This year, fewer House Republican incumbents are on the ballot thanks to separate efforts by Gov. Greg Abbott and Attorney General Ken Paxton in the primaries to unseat House Republicans who voted to impeach Paxton or were against school vouchers.
+This year, fewer House Republican incumbents were on the ballot thanks to separate efforts by Gov. Greg Abbott and Attorney General Ken Paxton in the primaries to unseat House Republicans who voted to impeach Paxton or were against school vouchers.

 What we’re seeing